 ANI 399 Special Topics in Animation (3 cr.)
-Prerequisite(s): None

 The content of this course may change each time it's offered.
 It is for the purpose of offering a new or specialized course of interest to the faculty or students that is not covered by the courses in the current catalog.